Sydney Rowell: Kokoda Track

 Rowell refused to give General Douglas MacArthur's General Headquarters (GHQ) in Brisbane a "ball to ball" description of the action, sending only factual information at stated times.
 Failure to keep GHQ up to date could only lead to fears of the worst, which were confirmed when Major General George Kenney reported that in his opinion Port Moresby would soon fall unless something drastic was done, and Rowell was "defeatist".
-On 17 September, the General MacArthur discussed the situation in New Guinea with Prime Minister John Curtin on the secraphone.
+On 17 September, the General MacArthur discussed the situation in New Guinea with Prime Minister John Curtin on a secure phone.
 He pointed out that while the Japanese faced all the same difficulties as the Australian troops fighting on the Kokoda Track, the Japanese were advancing and the Australians were retreating, and the whole situation seemed to MacArthur to be a lot like the Malaya.
 He recommended that General Blamey be sent up to New Guinea to take personal command of the situation.

 Blamey took over command of New Guinea Force, but not I Corps.
 The difference was academic insofar as there was only one staff.
 Blamey wrote a letter to Rowell to explain the situation in advance of his arrival in Port Moresby on 23 September:

 Rowell took it very badly.
 He wrote to Major General Cyril Clowes at Milne Bay:

 On 25 September, at MacArthur's suggestion, Blamey flew to Milne Bay with Brigadier General Kenneth Walker and ordered Clowes to send a force by air to Wanigela.
 This would be an important step forward.
 Rowell, Kenney noted, was "not even consulted anymore".
 Rowell was furious at Blamey bypassing him.
 Blamey reported back to Prime Minister Curtin that: